goshiphq/goship-cms/content/articles/small-business-shipping.md

 * 24/7 [shipment tracking](https://www.goship.com/blog/3-reasons-shipment-tracking-matters/)
 * A [self-service platform](https://www.goship.com/about-us/) for online shipment booking

-## Benefits of LTL shipping for small businesses
+## Benefits of LTL shipping for small business

 LTL carriers consolidate multiple shipments from different companies onto the same truck.
 This allows businesses to transport their goods affordably and quickly, even when they don't have enough to fill an entire trailer.
 Using LTL gives customers the convenience of having automatic tracking alerts as an advantage for their retail logistics needs.
 By working with these carriers, retailers that take advantage of them gain benefits such as: